Hi Lou, I’ve got a knowledgeable customer at our shop who is well versed in Dynafit tech, but is having problems with his current binding setup.

 Another thing.
 With one-owner high mileage Dynafit setups, beware of damage to the ski topskin under the heel unit spindle.
 This can cause play in the system with who knows what consequences, as well as getting to the point where the underlying ski is weakened.
 If your customer opts to fix the bindings himself for something like that, at least be sure he is warned of this issue.
 Evaluation is easy.
 Just remove heel unit from spindle, then manipulate spindle in a rocking motion and see if you feel any play.
 You should feel very little to none.

-—- All the best, Loudawg, who still can’t believe he skied off that top of that thing just about a short year ago…
+—- All the best, Lou, who still can’t believe he finally skied off that top of that thing…